Agrolax/ConnectFourAI/README.md

   - Record a 3-5 minute video demonstrating one full run (engine CLI plus agent-vs-agent matches) with narration.
 - **How to do it:**
   - Record screen using OBS/QuickTime while running `main.py` simulations, upload to Drive/YouTube, and put the link in the README.

 ---

-## Optional Web Interface Design Roadmap

-If you want to play against the AI in a clean browser-based visual game:

-### Step 1: Frontend & Backend Split
-- **Backend:** Create a lightweight Python web server using **Flask** or **FastAPI**.
-  - Expose API endpoints such as:
-    - `/api/init` to reset the engine state.
-    - `/api/move` to let the player apply a move.
-    - `/api/agent-move` to trigger the AI agent and get its selected move.
-    - `/api/state` to retrieve the current board array and game status.
-- **Alternative (Pure JS):** Port the `ConnectFourEngine` and Agents to JavaScript so the game runs completely in the browser without needing a running Python backend, allowing simple static hosting.

-### Step 2: UI Design
-- Create an HTML/CSS interface with:
-  - A clean dark mode palette.
-  - Glassmorphic panels displaying whose turn it is and the move count.
-  - Interactive grid: hovering over a column highlights it.
-  - CSS keyframe animations to simulate gravity (the disk falling smoothly from the top of the column to its rest position).

-### Step 3: Deployment & Hosting
-- If using a Python backend: Deploy to **Render** or **PythonAnywhere**.
-- If using Pure JS: Deploy to **Vercel**, **Netlify**, or **GitHub Pages** for free.

----